Andruw Jones: International career

 Being born in Curaçao, then part of the Netherlands Antilles, Jones represented the Netherlands national baseball team in international competition.
 During the inaugural World Baseball Classic (WBC) in 2006, Jones went hitless in six at-bats, with two walks and two strikeouts.
 Jones returned to the team for the 2013 WBC.
 His 2013 was much more successful, as he slashed .333/.441/.370 with nine hits and five walks, leading the team in OBP.

 Two years later, in 2015, Jones was selected to play with the national team as a first baseman for the 2015 Premier12.
 Over five games, he hit .250, with four hits and two RBI.
 Jones later announced that those were his final games as a player.

-Jones was named the manager of Team Netherlands for the 2026 World Baseball Classic, which will take place in Miami in March 2026.
+Jones was named the manager of the Netherlands national team for the 2026 World Baseball Classic, which took place in Miami in March 2026.